 When Jeff Varner Outed Zeke Smith As Transgender

 Jeff was ripped apart on social media, while Zeke was given the opportunity to tell his story on The Hollywood Reporter, The Talk and more.
-Some were offended by CBS's decision to even air the segment, considering it was also outing Zeke to the world.
+Some were offended by CBS' decision to even air the segment, considering it was also outing Zeke to the world.
 Zeke revealed producers asked for his permission in airing this, saying he was "granted unprecedented autonomy" in collaborating with how the episode would be presented.

-The Time Caleb Reynolds Almost Died
+The Time Caleb Reynolds Almost Perished

 In Survivor: Kaoh Rong (Season 32), castaway Caleb Reynolds was competing in a Reward Challenge, the blazing sun of Cambodia beating down upon him.
 The 28-year-old was tasked with digging up bags of balls in the sand, an hour-long challenge that caused him to lose consciousness.
 The medical team was sent in, who observed his heart rate dropping.
 Two other contestants also required medical attention.
 Caleb's condition was too serious for him to stay in the game, and he was medically evacuated.

 Criticism of the show's producers, for allowing for such a brutal challenge under such hot conditions, arose in the wake of the episode.
-The show can be a fun, escapist adventure for the audience, and it can be raw and real for contestants, but not at the expense of almost having someone die.
-Jeff Probst says this moment was "the most frightened I’ve been in all my time on Survivor."
+The show can be a fun, escapist adventure for the audience, and it can be raw and real for contestants, but not at the expense of almost having someone pass.
+Jeff Probst said this moment was "the most frightened I’ve been in all my time on Survivor."

-Michael Skupin Was Found With Child Pornography
+Michael Skupin Was Found With Naughty Images of Children

 This was particularly shocking to some considering Michael is a family man with seven children and of devout faith.
 He was also charged with four years probation in addition to owing $31,800 to the victims of his financial scheme.